mimblewimble/grin/doc/grin4bitcoiners.md

 ### If I listen to transaction relay, can’t I just figure out who they belong to before cut-through?

 You can observe **which** outputs are spent and **which** new outputs appear in a given transaction or stem.
-You generally **cannot** read amounts or reuse addresses to label “who paid whom” the way you can on Bitcoin.
+You generally **cannot** read amounts, and there is no on-chain reusable address to label “who paid whom” the way a Bitcoin explorer does from scriptPubKeys.

 What you *can* still do, with extra information, is **link** spends: for example by paying someone a known output and watching how related commitments move, or by combining relay timing with other metadata.
 Dandelion stem relay reduces the reliability of “this IP originated this tx,” and stem aggregation can blur some couplings, but they do not make the network a black box.